rafaelsoteldosilva/vechain-server/README.md

    In fact, I guess that you don't need nodemon

-   -  You need to setup the database:
-   -  Update the `db/config/config.json` file like:

-      ```jsx
-         {
-          "development": {
-              "username": "postgres",
-              "password": "1234",
-              "database": "MadVikingGamesVideos",
-              "host": "127.0.0.1",
-              "dialect": "postgres"
-          },
-          "test": {
-              "username": "root",
-           ...

-      }
-      ```

    As the database is local, it is harmless to show the password to the public

    -  Excecute `npm run db:reset`